anjliu/wcd_DE_bootcamp/chapter2/assignment2/readme.md

 Data files (csv) and processing script (Python) <br>
 Task: <br>
 Create a Dockerfile to build an image <br>.
-Run a container using the image and execute pythong script.
+Run a container using the image and execute python script.

 ### Contents:
 - shell script containing docker commands